 5. The weather.
 May weather in Cleveland varies every year.
 Last year’s weather was a little humid with a little bit of mist.
 I didn’t mind the weather at all as it was actually refreshing.
 Some thought it was too humid.
 Below is a link to historical averages for the month of May in Cleveland.

 6. Race options.
 The Cleveland Marathon Race Series has a distance for just about anyone.
 With the options on both Saturday and Sunday, you really have no excuse not to run.
 Whether its a 5k, 10k, or a marathon, the Cleveland Marathon really has something for everyone.

 Cleveland Marathon Ambassadors

-You can also view the 2018 Cleveland Marathon Ambassadors page to see all of the ambassadors for this year’s race.
-Be sure to check these profiles out to read more about each ambassador!
+You can also view the 2019 Cleveland Marathon Ambassadors page to see all of the ambassadors for this year’s race.
+Be sure to check these profiles out to read and follow the other ambassadors.

 Our goal is to help promote this great race and city.
 In addition to promoting the race, we will be sharing our training plans and races on the Cleveland Marathon Facebook, Instagram, and Twitter profiles.

 The Cleveland Marathon is in its 42nd year and is one of the top 50 oldest marathons in the US.
 During race weekend Cleveland hosts between 15,000-18,000 runners and walkers in addition to thousands of spectators.

 The Cleveland Marathon is on Sunday, May 19, 2019 at 7:00 a.m.
 The full marathon, half marathon, and 10k all start at this time.
 Plan to arrive early (around 6 a.m.) to allow yourself plenty of time to park and get ready.